twilio-professional-services/flex-recover-non-graceful-disconnects/README.md

 Also, the best place to execute this participant logic is in the exiting `ConferenceMonitor` of our flex-dialpad-addon-plugin (which we've made available through the above mentioned [branch](https://github.com/twilio-professional-services/flex-dialpad-addon-plugin/tree/recover-non-graceful-disconnects)).

 A Flex feature request has been logged - to ideally allow this native Flex behavior to be configurable or overridden.

+### Use of Twilio Sync for State Model
+For the purposes of PoC, this solution uses a Global Sync Map for modelling conference state between Flex and the various event handlers on the backend.
+Twilio Sync should not be used for this purpose in a Production environment, as it will not scale to any amount of significant call volume, and may result in rate limiting errors.
+A self-hosted database should be used for managing this state.

 ### Edge Cases
 Lots of testing will reveal these.
 The current state is largely focused on the happy path, where remaining participants are active calls (not on hold) and nobody decides to intervene and drop from the conference during the reconnect orchestration.